Four things to know about HOA board member insurance

 “Just because an association doesn’t have payroll doesn’t mean they don’t have the exposure,” said Kent.

-Insurance for HOA board members can sometimes seem complicated and confusing to Board members, but having the right policies in place – and the right insurance broker – can protect you and your association from risk and exposure.
+Insurance can sometimes seem complicated and confusing to Board members, but having the right policies in place – and the right insurance broker – can protect you and your association from risk and exposure.

 Review your policies frequently with your insurance agent and reach out to him or her any time you have a question or concern.
 And for more information about community association insurance, visit FirstService Financial.